NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/_index.md

 Banner:
   title: Case-based knowledge for ethical algorithms
   image: images/banner2.png
-  content: Algorithm Audit is a non-profit foundation that increases public knowledge
+  content: Algorithm Audit is a nonprofit organization that builds and shares knowledge
-    of algorithmic ethics.
-We believe in a bottom-up approach to algorithmic ethics that starts from concrete case-based experience.
-We form independent audit commissions that give ethical advice on concrete cases from industry and the public sector.
-    By making the reports publicly available, we contribute to the knowledge and experience in algorithmic ethics of experts, policy makers and the wider public.
+    of ethical algorithms.
+We believe in a bottom-up approach.
+That’s why we start from concrete case-based experience.
+We form independent audit commissions to give advice on ethical issues that arise in industry and the public sector.
+By making advisory reports publicly available, we foster collective knowledge and experience in the ethics of algorithmic systems, serving the international community of experts, policy makers and the wider public.
   button:
     enable: false
     label: Contact Us